Limitations and Known Issues within MariaDB MaxScale

 • Compression is not included in the server handshake.

 • If a KILL [CONNECTION] <ID> statement is executed, MaxScale will intercept it.
-If the ID matches a MaxScale session ID, it will be closed, similarly to how MariaDB does it.
-If the KILL CONNECTION USER <user> form is given, all connections with a matching username will be closed.
+If the ID matches a MaxScale session ID, it will be closed by sending modified KILL commands of the same type to all backend server to which the session in question is connected to.
+This results in behavior that is similar to how MariaDB does it.
+If the KILL CONNECTION USER <user> form is given, all connections with a matching username will be closed instead.

 • MariaDB MaxScale does not support KILL QUERY ID <query_id> type statements.
 If a query by a query ID is to be killed, it needs to be done directly on the backend databases.